Truth In Utah's History Of First Nations Peoples

 The writer is Indigenous Day Award recipient Phillip B Gottfredson, the author of My Journey to Understand Black Hawk's Mission of Peace.

-Throughout history, it has been an undeniable fact that settler colonialism forced Native Americans to choose between giving up their culture and assimilating into the dominant white culture.
+History, it has been an undeniable fact that settler colonialism forced Native Americans to choose between giving up their culture and assimilating into the dominant white culture.
 The consequences of such assimilation efforts have caused irreversible damage.
 When educators exclude Native American history from the curriculum, Native American students are left feeling marginalized, overlooked, and alienated within their communities.

 Quoting from the Salt Lake Tribune article by Lisa Shencker November 25, 2009: For many people of color, education - far from being a tool for uplift - was a bludgeon, designed to strip culture, difference, language from non-white children and to "civilize" them with the master narrative of U.S. history.
 For Native people, this calculated cultural genocide was done with force, as Native children were taken from their families and sent to government boarding schools designed to "Kill the Indian, Save the Man."